1A Material Accounting Policies 1A.1 Property, plant, and equipment

 Assets and liabilities arising from a lease are initially measured on present value basis.
 The lease payments are discounted using the interest rate implicit in the lease.
 If that rate cannot be readily determined, the Company's incremental borrowing rate is used, being the rate, the Company would have to pay to borrow fund necessary to obtain an asset of similar value to the right-of-use asset in a similar economic environment with similar terms, security and conditions.

-Right-of-use assets are generally depreciated over the shorter of asset's useful life and the lease term on a straight-line basis.
+Right-of-use assets are generally depreciated over the shorter of asset's useful life and the lease term on a straight¬ line basis.
 If the Company is reasonably certain to exercise a purchase option, the right-of-use asset is depreciated over the underlying asset's useful life.

 Payments associated with short-term leases of equipment and all leases of low-value assets are recognised on a straight-line basis as an expense in statement of profit and loss.
 Short-term leases are leases with a lease term of 12 months or less, without a purchase option.
 Low value assets comprise small items.

 Refer note 1B.4 for other accounting policies relevant to leases.
+1A.5 Financial Assets

-Investments in subsidiaries, associates and joint ventures are carried at cost less accumulated impairment losses, if any.
-Where an indication of impairment exists, the carrying amount of investment is assessed and an impairment provision is recognised, if required immediately to its recoverable amount.
+of investment is assessed and an impairment provision is recognised, if required immediately to its recoverable amount.
 On disposal of such investments, difference between the net disposal proceeds and carrying amount is recognised in the statement of profit and loss.

 All other recognised financial assets are subsequently measured in their entirety at either amortized cost or fair value, depending on the classification of the financial assets.